PtrBld/MMM-Scrobbler/README.md

 # MMM-Scrobbler
-This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/v2-beta).
+This is an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/v2-beta).
 It displays your currently playing music.
 To use this module you need to have a Last.fm account and scrobble your music.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/PtrBld/MMM-Scrobbler.git`.
-A new folder will appear navigate into it.
+2. A new folder will appear.
 That's all

 ##Configuration